-Delivery of the SCS is managed via a Performance Management Framework (PMF) of strategic performance measures as determined by the Darlington Partnership.
-Year end performance across the Council and the outcomes is mixed, with much positive news to build on but also some emerging priorities to take into account.
+Delivery of the Council Plan is managed via a Performance Management Framework (PMF) of strategic performance measures and narrative updates against key actions, which are refreshed annually.
+Year end performance across the Council and the priorities is reported by portfolio, with much positive news to build on but also some emerging priorities to take into account.